-Edit Find opens a dialogue box which allows you to search a story or document for a string, and optionally replace the found string with another string (fig. 3.9).
+Edit Find opens a dialogue box which allows you to search a story or document for a string, and optionally replace the found string with another string (fig. 3.10).

-If there is no selected text, the search starts at the caret and continues to the end of the story.
+By default if there is no selected text, the search starts at the caret and continues to the end of the story.
 If there is a selection, only the selection is searched.